Trade Import

-This CSV import setup guide shows how to bring broker exports, spreadsheets, supported HTML statements, and older trade journals into Journalit without rebuilding everything by hand.
+This trade import setup guide shows how to bring broker exports, spreadsheets, supported HTML statements, and older trade journals into Journalit without rebuilding everything by hand.

 Want a shorter overview page?
 See trade import for your Obsidian trading journal.